An Apple Watch update is your ticket to a better smartwatch experience, with each major watchOS version bringing new

-Much like downloading the latest update to your iPhone, though, the Apple Watch requires you to meet a few parameters before you're allowed to port it over.
+The Apple Watch requires you to meet a few conditions before you're allowed to install a watchOS update.
 And, like with any bit of kit, sometimes there are problems with the Apple Watch not updating or getting stuck during the process.

 Below, we'll take you through the basics of how to check for an Apple Watch update, how to force one and give you a couple of troubleshooting tips for if you're having, well, trouble.

 Read the test: Apple Watch Series 5 review

 What is the current version of the Apple Watch software?